hoky4/RentRemedy/README.md

 # Rent Remedy (iOS/Android - Flutter)

 Rent management tool to facilitate communication between landlords and tenants, mange/pay rent, and file maintenance reports.
+Rent Remedy is different because it has a focus on ease of use, consolidation of information through a messaging and file transfer system, and useful data presentation.
+Rent Remedy has an especially strong focus on features which will make the chaotic first and last months of a lease seamless and smooth for tenants and landlords.

 ## Onboard Tenant